fivetran/fivetran_sdk/development-guide.md

 ### User Tasks

-- Partners can throw alerts on dashboard to notify customers when there is a problem in their Fivetran account, such as a broken connector or an incomplete sync, and tells you how to resolve that problem.
+- Partners can throw alerts on the Fivetran dashboard to notify customers when there is a problem in their connector, such as a broken connector or an incomplete sync, and tell how to resolve that problem.
-- Currently we allow only throwing [errors](https://fivetran.com/docs/using-fivetran/fivetran-dashboard/alerts#errors).
+- Currently, we allow only throwing [errors](https://fivetran.com/docs/using-fivetran/fivetran-dashboard/alerts#errors).
 - Partner code should use [gRPC built-in error mechanism](https://grpc.io/docs/guides/error/#language-support) to relay errors and pass the message in the following json format to the error description:
 ```
 {